jsloop42/dreamlisp/README.md

 ### String functions

-Below are functions that works with strings.
+Below are functions that work with strings.

 #### string?/1